Vyral/base-template/_posts/2018-12-17-talking-sports-the-holidays-and-real-estate-with-michele-tafoya.md

 5:12 - Should sellers use spring or summer photos for their listing?

-5:49 - How sellers can learn about preparing for market at one of our upcoming home seller forums
+5:49 - How sellers can learn about preparing for the market at one of our upcoming home seller forums

 7:37 - Why Michele Tafoya trusts the John Schuster Group